-- Develop their understanding of special needs and the educational, social and personal implications for a student.. - Develop their teaching expertise in providing for pupils with learning barriers. - Develop a secure knowledge of differentiation to provide high quality teaching and learning for all pupils. - Keep up with any new initiatives, procedures and legislation in the area of SFN. - As the Academy continues to develop the use of Associate Professionals, we are also aware of the need for them to benefit from the in-service training and for teaching staff to be trained in the best ways of utilizing associate professionals as an important resource to the Academy.
-A programme of training is in place. - All teachers and TAs who are required to meet specific need will receive specific training through LA or external courses as appropriate. - Generic SEN training is planned into the whole school CPD programme and delivered through staff meetings and INSET days by SENDCO or external providers - this includes Governor training. - SENDCO has completed the mandatory PGCertSEN award and holds the Learners First SLE qualification for SEN - SENDCO delivers training for the Maltby Learning Community SEND group
+- Develop their understanding of special needs and the educational, social and personal implications for a pupil. - Develop their teaching expertise in providing for pupils with learning barriers. - Develop a secure knowledge of differentiation to provide high quality teaching and learning for all pupils. - Keep up with any new initiatives, procedures and legislation in the area of SEND. - As the Academy continues to develop the use of Associate Professionals, we are also aware of the need for them to benefit from the in-service training and for teaching staff to be trained in the best ways of utilising associate professionals as an important resource to the Academy. - All teachers and APs who are required to meet specific need will receive specific training through LA or external courses as appropriate. - Generic SEND training is planned into the whole school CPD programme and delivered through staff meetings and INSET days by SENDCO or external providers this includes Governor training. - SEND Leader has completed the mandatory PGCertSEN award - SEND Leader attends regular SEND network meeting within the trust and the wider authority.